AntaresLab/SH72AL/README.md

 At the moment, the board and MCU firmware have been developed, but not tested yet.

 Pay attention that the first commits were made for another PCB.
-Last commits are applicable for the ver.1 rev.B PCB.
+Last commits are applicable for the ver.1 rev.C PCB.